-Earth’s vast habitats from the poles to the equator have robust capacity to remove carbon dioxide from the atmosphere due to previously undiscovered rock nitrogen weathering reactions that distribute natural fertilizers around the world.
+Earth’s vast habitats from the poles to the equator have a robust capacity to remove carbon dioxide from the atmosphere due to previously undiscovered rock nitrogen weathering reactions that distribute natural fertilizers around the world.

-The new science underscores the importance of preserving these ecosystems and is detailed in a paper published in the journal Global Biogeochemical Cycles from a research team led by Cornell University, Northern Arizona University, and the University of California at Davis.
+The new science underscores the importance of preserving these ecosystems and is detailed in a paper published in the journal Global Biogeochemical Cycles by a research team led by Cornell University, Northern Arizona University, and the University of California at Davis.

 “Excess carbon is already harming people, economies, and our planet,” said Benjamin Houlton, the paper’s senior author and Cornell’s Dean of the College of Agriculture and Life Sciences.
 “But we’ve been enjoying a free subsidy provided by Earth – a large carbon sink on land and in the ocean – and, as a society we’re not paying for the carbon-sink service explicitly.
 But where is this sink and how long will it last?”

 Since the start of the Industrial Revolution, humanity has been pouring carbon dioxide into the atmosphere.
-However, land and its vegetation has been naturally drawing down nearly a quarter of it.
+However, land and its vegetation have been naturally drawing down nearly a quarter of it.
 It was only in the late 1990s that scientists discovered this terrestrial carbon sink.
 With another quarter of the carbon dioxide going into the oceans, the remaining half of the carbon dioxide remains in the atmosphere contributing to climate change.

 “We’re facing incredible threats from climate change and unless we find pathways to store and sequester carbon, it will get worse,” Houlton said.